 When sealants are first applied, they can affect the slip-resistance of a paving stone.
 However, this will wear off over time.
 If you are concerned about the slip resistance of your garden paving, then you can mix a polymer and polyethylene grit into the liquid sealant before it is applied.
 It can also be scattered onto the wet sealant, so it binds to the surface.
 To further increase the anti-slip rating standards, you could scatter a light coating of kiln-dried jointing sand to the surface.
 This will help roughen the surface and in turn, make it less slippery.

-In general, we would not recommend this as a DIY project as the supplier will no longer be liable to failure of a sealant and we've barely heard of fresh sealant becoming an issue.
-Within a matter of weeks or even days, any slip factor that a solvent based sealer may have produced will be all but gone as soon as the sealant has dried and soaked into the stone.
+In general, we would not recommend this as a DIY project as the supplier will no longer be liable for failure of a sealant and we've barely heard of fresh sealant becoming an issue.
+Within a matter of weeks or even days, any slip factor that a solvent-based sealer may have produced will be all but gone as soon as the sealant has dried and soaked into the stone.

 Why Choose Non-Slip Paving Stones? – Overview